VanshishChaturvedi/Internship-tbi/README.md

 I have attached the demo video link and code in the repo.

 ## **Day 17** 📁<br>
 Today I covered the multiple use case, features and services of langchain.
 I covered the multiple components of langchain: models, prompts, chains, memory, indexes and agents.
 I explored every component in detail with code demonstrations and therefore understanding the implementation of the features covered during studying RAG, except that I covered the model loading and using it, different types of prompts and templates.
 Also I covered the different ways for keeping memory and then I covered different ways to structure the output of a chat model using typed dict, pydantic or in json.

+## **Day 18** 📁<br>
+Today I moved forward on the employee feedback site and made a reports page for admin portal which carries the information of no. of companies, departments, eymployees, questions and feedbacks.
+The feedback submission can be filtered with the time like last week, last month or custom dates.
+Also I added export to csv feature in all the tables accross the website like in user management, company management, department management and question management.
+I have attached the demo link and code for the same.